RaphaelIT7/gmod-holylib/README.md

 ## Windows & Linux
 Linux 32 is the main targeted platform, with Linux 64x being the second target.<br>
-On Linux the focus lies on the dedicatd servers, not Linux clients.<br>
+On Linux the focus lies on the dedicated servers, not Linux clients.<br>

-On Windows things are differet, there the Windows **client** is targeted, not dedicated server builds.<br>
+On Windows things are different.
+There the Windows **client** is targeted, not dedicated server builds.<br>
-Windows does not have the main attention though still is supported.<br>
+Windows does not have the main attention, though it still is supported.<br>
 Does anyone even use windows srcds for actual servers?<br>

 > [!NOTE]